p8nda/p8nda/README.md

 * My perferred language is Java. ☕
 * I'm currently working on a Java management plugin. 🛠️
-* EDM is my favorite music genre. 🎵
+* When coding I'm listening to EDM. 🎵
 * I'm currently learning NodeJS. 🌱
 * Panda's are my favorite animals. 🐼